 ‘A disgusting Filthy Rag’ is the closing track on a bloody fantastic album, I was expecting alot coming into this last track and that’s what I got, some tracks tone it down for the last song but this one comes hot off ‘Fight the Future’ just firing out cries of injustice from all across the UK.
 It tied together the entire album really well.

 So those were my thoughts on ‘Fight the Future’ the new release from Rats from a Sinking Ship.
-If you want to get a copy for yourself then check out their website and make sure to keep up to date with the band by following them on Facebook.
+If you want to get a copy for yourself then head on over to Spotify and make sure to keep up to date with the band by following them on Facebook.